Alpha Newspaper Group

 Alpha Newspaper Group is a media group, primarily involved in local newspaper publishing and radio broadcasting, in Northern Ireland.
 The company's headquarters are in Moygashel near Dungannon, County Tyrone.

 Ownership

-The group is partly owned, and chaired, by businessman and retired Ulster Unionist politician Lord Kilclooney, formerly known as John Taylor.
+The group is partly owned, and chaired, by businessman and retired Ulster Unionist politician John Taylor, Baron Kilclooney.

 Alpha Newspaper Group previously owned two newspapers in County Offaly (Tullamore and Midland Tribune) in the Republic of Ireland.
 In April 2019, Alpha Newspapers sold these titles to Iconic Newspapers subject to regulatory approval.